How Bruce Dickinson Inspired Iron Maiden’s ‘Number of the Beast’

 Still, in a telescoped time frame filled with so much uncertainty, pressure mounted.
 On at least one occasion, chairs were thrown.

-"Not only did we have a new singer, but we also had to come up with the goods to come out with a really strong album with completely new material," Harris admitted in a talk with Ultimate Classic Rock.
+"Not only did we have a new singer, but we also had to come up with the goods to come out with a really strong album with completely new material," Harris admitted in a talk with UCR.
 "The weird thing is that all of that material was written in a two- or three-week period, because that’s all of the time we had."

 Another band might have turned inward during such a stressful period, releasing something far more conservative.
 Instead, Iron Maiden went widescreen.
 Fired by input from every band member, The Number of the Beast was a work of varied gumption.
 Always so adept at galloping triumphs like Harris' "Run to the Hills," they now moved confidently into other intriguing musical areas – from the proggy, group-written "The Prisoner" (referred to as heavy metal Genesis) to the jazz-inflected "Gangland."